-Cherry blossoms and daffodils, even morel mushroom all announce the end of winter, and the start of spring.
-This means all of this and baseball as well, America’s pastime.
+Cherry blossoms and daffodils, even morel mushroom all announce the end of winter and the start of spring.
+This means baseball, a traditional past time for Americans.

 Baseball is a rite of spring, ushering in the warmer temperatures and longer days, suggesting summer is only around the calendar’s corner now.
 So whether you cheer for little leaguers or big leaguers, professionals or amateurs, get ready to enjoy some of America’s favorite pastime.